When Did Italy Enter Ww2

 The Rise of Fascism and Mussolini's Ambitions

 This "glory" was a key driver of his foreign policy ambitions.
 Mussolini dreamed of building a "New Roman Empire," expanding Italy's territory and influence in the Mediterranean.
 This ambition fueled his expansionist policies in the 1930s, including the invasion of Ethiopia in 1935, a brutal campaign that defied international condemnation and solidified his image as a ruthless leader.
-However, the Ethiopian conquest, while demonstrating military capability, also exposed Italy's limitations as a military power compared to the major European nations.
+On the flip side, the Ethiopian conquest, while demonstrating military capability, also exposed Italy's limitations as a military power compared to the major European nations.
 This understanding played a significant role in his subsequent decisions.

 The Appeasement Policy and Italy's Strategic Calculations